- How do I choose the right music for my Instagram videos?

 Based on these agreements, which are designed to protect artists, songwriters, and their works, many accounts have access to our licensed music library, but certain business accounts or types of posts do not.
 This is because our agreements with rights holders are intended to enable personal, non-commercial uses of music.
 For those accounts that do not have access to our licensed music library, we have provided them with access to Meta's Sound Collection.

 If you post content that contains music owned by someone else, your content may be reviewed by the applicable rights owner and your content may be blocked, muted or removed if your use of that music is not properly authorized.

-How can I legally use copyrighted music in my Instagram videos?
+How can I legally use copyrighted music in my Instagram reels and posts?

 Based on the music policy on Instagram, personal content creators making non-commercial content, using music from Instagram's licensed music library is generally safe.
 However, there are important considerations to remember.